Our Services

 One example is REM Sleep Behavior Disorder (RBD).
 Instead of being paralyzed during dreams, people with RBD physically act out their dreams — sometimes violently.

-If you're concerned that your nighttime episodes might involve physically acting out dreams rather than paralysis, or if you're experiencing other unusual REM-related symptoms, Ubie offers a free AI-powered symptom checker for Rapid Eye Movement (REM) Sleep Behavior Disorder that can help you understand whether your experiences align with RBD patterns and whether you should seek medical evaluation.
+If you're concerned that your nighttime episodes might involve physically acting out dreams rather than paralysis, or if you're experiencing other unusual REM-related symptoms, you can use Ubie's free AI-powered symptom checker to evaluate whether your experiences might align with Rapid Eye Movement (REM) Sleep Behavior Disorder and determine if medical evaluation is recommended.

 Several factors increase the risk: